Generalized equipartition method from an arbitrary viewing angle: Summary

 Our analysis stresses the importance of VLBI observation of late-time radio images of TDEs.
 Such observations are possibly the best way to reveal the existence of relativistic jets in these systems.
-After all the optical signals on which most events are triggered are roughly isotropic having no preference to on-axis configurations.
-As such it is most likely that we will capture TDE jets pointing off-axis away from us.
+The optical signals on which most events are triggered are roughly isotropic, having no preference for on-axis configurations.
+As such, we will most likely capture TDE jets pointing off-axis away from us.
 Superluminal motion is a natural consequence if these jets are relativistic.